Vimux/Mainroad/README.md

 # Mainroad

-This repository consists of Yu Wan's version of the [Hugo](https://gohugo.io/) Mainroad theme.

 **Mainroad** is a responsive, simple, clean and content-focused Hugo theme based on the [MH Magazine lite](https://wordpress.org/themes/mh-magazine-lite/) WordPress theme by [MH Themes](https://www.mhthemes.com/).

 **Demonstrations**